Shad0wPhoenix/hesli/primer.md

-- The overview
-    - Where are we?
-    - Who's here with me?
-    - What's going on? (bad/problems)
-    - What's fun to do? (activities/fun traditions)
-    - Where do I go next?
-- Tl;dr level of tech and magic
-- Tl;dr playable species -> Maybe make this a hub article and link that?

 # Welcome in Hesli, Curious Bean!
 Hesli is a world filled with adventure and cosy/wholesome vibes, where you shouldn't believe everything at face value: concealed meanings, unsuspecting twists, and dangers hide in plain sight waiting for the right moment and opportunity to strike.